mozilla/ecosystem-platform/docs/relying-parties/reference/integration-requirements.md

 We communicate with our relying parties via the [firefox-accounts-notices group](https://groups.google.com/a/mozilla.com/g/firefox-accounts-notices).
 You must subscribe to this list.

 ## Subscribe to and process events
-Firefox accounts maintains an [event broker which is a webhook delivery system to communicate with relying parties](/relying-parties/tutorials/integration-with-fxa#webhook-events).
+Mozilla accounts maintains an [event broker which is a webhook delivery system to communicate with relying parties](/relying-parties/tutorials/integration-with-fxa#webhook-events).
 You must [register an endpoint to receive events](/relying-parties/tutorials/integration-with-fxa#register-for-webhooks).
 You will receive events you may or may not care about but some events require you to perform actions:

 - **A user opts out of metrics** (the `metricsEnabled` boolean in the profile):  When this is `false` you must not collect any metrics tied to the user.
 Any existing metrics should be deleted.
 This boolean should be checked each time a profile is requested.
 - **A user deletes their account** (event `https://schemas.accounts.firefox.com/event/delete-user`):  The relying party must delete all user records for the deleted user.